US Congressman John Lewis

 On September 15, 1963, the Sixteenth Street Baptist Church in Birmingham, Alabama, was bombed in a terrorist attack by white racists opposed to integration.
 Sunday school pupils Addle Mae Collins, Carole Robertson, and Cynthia Wesley all fourteen, and Denise McNair, eleven, were killed.

-Christopher McNair attends the Sojourn journey to recount the story of the his daughter’s death, as well as the public environment at the time on the bombing.
-McNair shares with Sojourners that “hatred only destroys the hater.”
+The McNair attends the Sojourn journey to recount the story of their daughter’s death, as well as the public environment at the time on the bombing.
+The McNair family shares with Sojourners that “hatred only destroys the hater.”

 Jerry Mitchell is an investigative reporter for the The Clarion-Ledger newspaper in Jackson, Mississippi, and is the leading civil rights reporter in the country.
 He convinced authorities to reopen seemingly cold murder cases from the Civil Rights Era, prompting one colleague to call him “the South’s Simon Wiesenthal” .

 Mitchell was a court reporter for the Clarion-Ledger in 1989 when the film Mississippi Burning inspired him to look into old civil rights cases that many thought had long since turned cold.
 His investigations have led to the arrest of several Klansmen and prompted authorities to reexamine numerous killings during the civil rights era.